dbarnas/mooreasgd/README.md

 # mooreasgd

-A package to clean, organize, and analyze data from loggers placed near submarine groundwater discharge on coral reefs in Mo'orea, French Polynesia for research in the Silbiger Lab, CSUN.
+A package to clean, organize, and analyze data from Onset HOBO loggers.
+Functions have been created for and tested on HOBO U24-002-C Conductivity-Temperature, HOBO MX2501 pH, and HOBO U20 Water Level loggers.

 ### Available functions
-- CT_roundup
 - CT_cleanup
 - CT_one_cal
 - CT_two_cal